-A record of any allegations made against staff is kept in a confidential file by a designated member of staff at each school, usually the Headteacher.
+A record of any allegations made against staff is kept in a confidential file by the Deputy Headteacher.

 All concerns, discussions and decisions made, and the reasons for those decisions, are recorded in CPOMS.
 Information is kept confidential and stored securely.